-We have been made aware of an outbreak of Leptospirosis in San Diego.
-According to local veterinary sources, several hospitals and at least one boarding facility in downtown San Diego, North Park, and Mission Valley have reported cases of Leptospirosis ("Lepto").
-This outbreak was unusual because there was a time that Lepto was nearly unheard of in San Diego County, but has been on the rise over the last few years to the point that we now consider it a threat to the pets of San Diego County.
+In December of 2020 San Diego experienced an outbreak of a disease called Leptospirosis.
+According to local veterinary sources, several hospitals and at least one boarding facility in downtown San Diego, North Park, and Mission Valley reported cases of Leptospirosis ("Lepto").
+This outbreak was unusual because there was a time that Lepto was nearly unheard of in San Diego County.
+However, we have seen this disease on the rise over the last few years to the point that we now consider it a threat to the pets of San Diego County.

 Leptospirosis is a disease caused by the Leptospira bacteria.
 It can be found worldwide in waterways, bodies of water, and moist soil.
 Infection occurs when mucus membranes or wounded skin come in contact with infected urine or urine contaminated soil, water, food or bedding.
 Infection can also occur through the bite of an infected animal.
 Human disease most often results from recreational activities involving water.
 Transmission from pets to people is less common, but can happen.

 Leptospirosis is considered a public health threat because it is zoonotic, meaning it can be passed on to humans.
 In both pets and people it can cause serious illness which may ultimately lead to kidney or liver failure if not treated.
 Dogs with exposure to lakes, rivers, and streams, or who have free roam of large properties are at highest risk.
 However, any dog who may have exposure to wild or farm animals (even in the backyard) could be at risk.
 Leptospirosis is rare in cats, and infections tend to be mild.